 If you use IntelliJ products I have developed a plugin to make it ease from IDE:

-When you are using code snippets from some place else, you can use the + > Codelet option in the menu bar:
+You can save code snippets from some place else via the + > Snippet option in the menu bar:

-To search for codelets just select My Codelets option in the search bar:
+To search for code snippets just select My Snippets option in the search bar:

 I have a couple of ideas in mind how will I extend this functionality.
 Among others:

 - create Visual Studio Code extension similar to the IntelliJ Plugin present before to save code snippets directly from VS Code